 Sandy is a contemporary artist, with an extensive background in design.
 Blending her passion for art with her skills in design – the outcome is ‘art, designed to make you feel good!’

 Born in the leafy Midlands of Warwickshire, England, Sandy was always found with a pencil in her hand from a very young age.
 After attending Kingston University, completing a BA Hons Degree in Graphic Design, she immersed herself in the creative industry for 30 years focusing on graphic design and branding.

-The artistic process to create my geometric abstracts is a balance of constraint and freedom.
+The artistic process is a balance of constraint and freedom.
 Intuition and consideration.
 All hand-drawn, no rulers, no masking tape.
 An exploration of colour and form.
 I enjoy combining seemingly random colours, shapes and angles to create an image that replicates the ‘beautiful chaos’ of nature.
 Using multicolours, acrylic on canvas mostly, I let the painting unfold – allowing the next colour to appear, trusting it will fill the right space.

 Resulting in a harmonious composition comprising a pleasing series of lines, shapes and angles that fit together to take your eye on your own uplifting journey that never ends, encouraging your eye to move around the connecting shapes.